old-psycjw/qio/README.md

 An updated version of the QIO Haskell Monad, written by Dr. Alexander S Green, and Prof. Thorsten Altenkirch, found at https://github.com/alexandersgreen/qio-haskell and http://hackage.haskell.org/package/QIO.

-This project is being created for my Dissertation, and has aims to implement the following:
+This project was created for my Dissertation, and implements the following:
 - Update current QIO project
-- Implement Grover's Algorithm
+- Grover's Algorithm
-- Look at improving the current implementation of Shor's Algorithm
+- Shor's Algorithm
-- Implement a Quantum Circuit Builder/Interpreter
+- Quantum Circuit Builder/Interpreter

+The project won the Runner-Up Individal Prize award, with an overall grade of 87%, at the University of Nottingham, 2019.

 ## Grover's algorithm
 There are 2 differing implementations of Grover's algorithm, namely Grover.hs and Grover2.hs.